Comet over Broadway: Production

 On April 1, Warners put Davis on suspension.
 She claimed she was ill but would have made the effort to appear in a film if it had been more than a "routine Cinderella yarn...Had it been The Life of Sarah Bernhardt or Maximillian and Carlotta, both of which have been scheduled for me, I would have attempted to go to the studio, but I did not feel justified in jeopardizing my health on behalf of such an atrocious script."
 Keighley was assigned to another movie.

-The same week, Dick Powell was suspended by Warners for refusing a part in Garden of the Moon.

 Warners lodged a complaint against Davis with the Screen Actors Guild, which stated it needed time to investigate the matter.

 Davis opted to go on suspension and remained on suspension when the studio offered her Garden of the Moon, a Busby Berkeley musical.
 "I was on suspension for a good part of the year following Jezebel.
 So much wasted time at a time when I felt my career could from then on become a truly successful one...It took a lot of courage to go on suspension.
-One received no salary...I couldn't afford it, nor could I afford, career-wise, to make films such as Comet Over Broadway and Garden of the Moon!"
+One received no salary...I couldn't afford it, nor could I afford, career-wise, to make films such as Comet over Broadway and Garden of the Moon!"
+The same week, Dick Powell was also suspended by Warners for refusing a part in Garden of the Moon.
+Margaret Lindsay and John Payne replaced them in their respective parts.

 By the end of April, Davis and Hal Wallis, head of production at Warners, agreed on a truce, and Davis' next film for Warners was The Sisters (1938).

 Miriam Hopkins was cast in the lead.
 A week later she withdrew to do another film, and the lead role was given to Kay Francis, the original star.
 Busby Berkeley was assigned to direct.